 - All datagrams (except the NMEA DPT datagram) start with STX, datagram type and time tag, and end with ETX and checksum (sum of bytes between STX and ETX).
 In addition the total length of the datagram (not including the length field) will precede the STX byte, given as a four byte binary number. - The length field is only included when logging to tape and/or disk, but not for datagrams logged to a remote location.
 The length can then be derived from the network software.
 Systems logging data remotely should add this length at the start of each datagram.
-This length is required if the data are to be used with Kongsberg Maritime post-processing systems. - The time stamp resolution has been increased to 1 millisecond and now includes the century, but as a consequence the time stamp is now binary and not ASCII as implemented previously.
-The date is given as 10000year(4 digits) + 100month + day, for example 19950226 for February 26, 1995.
+This length is required if the data are to be used with Kongsberg Maritime post-processing systems. - The time stamp resolution is 1 millisecond and includes the century.
+The time stamp is binary.
+The date is given as 10000\year(4 digits) + 100\month + day, for example 19950226 for February 26, 1995.
 All date fields in the output datagrams use this format.
 A time is usually given (in milliseconds) from midnight.

 - The datagrams identify the multibeam echo sounder model and its serial number.
 The system model number is 120 for the EM 120, 300 for the EM 300, etc. For the EM 3000D (the dual head system) the model number was originally given as 3002 and the serial number is that of Sonar Head number 1.
 However in the depth datagram model numbers 3003-3008 are now used to also identify the actual transmit and sampling frequencies of the two heads.
-If only one head is activate on the EM 3000D, it is coded as a single head system. - Due care has been taken to include all parameters needed in postprocessing in the relevant datagrams, with a minimum of data duplication.
+If only one head is activate on the EM 3000D, it is coded as a single head system.
+For EM 3002 the model number is 3020. - Due care has been taken to include all parameters needed in postprocessing in the relevant datagrams, with a minimum of data duplication.
 Where resolution of a data field is variable, a resolution descriptor is included. - Invalid data are always identified by the highest positive number allowed in a field unless otherwise noted. - A real-time parameter datagram has been added to enable logging of parameters not used in postprocessing, but which may be important in checking the quality of the logged data, or to allow tracing of reasons for possible malfunctions. - Attitude data as time continuous records and raw ranges and beam pointing angles are logged to allow eventual postprocessing corrections.
-The logged attitudes are valid at the transmit transducer, and are corrected for any sensor offsets.
+The logged attitudes are valid at the transmit transducer, and are corrected for any sensor offsets. - A new Range and beam angle datagram (type f), is now included, that contains more details.
+(From January 2004).

-Data Description Format Valid range Note Number of bytes in datagram 4U - - Start identifier = STX (Always 02h) 1U - - Type of datagram = D(epth data) (Always 44h) 1U - - EM model number (Example: EM 3000 = 3000) 2U - 4 Date = year10000 + month100 + day (Example: Feb 26, 1995 = 19950226) 4U - - Time since midnight in milliseconds (Example: 08:12:51.234 = 29570234) 4U 0 to 86399999 - Ping counter (sequential counter) 2U 0 to 65535 - System serial number 2U 100 - - Heading of vessel in 0.01° 2U 0 to 35999 - Sound speed at transducer in dm/s 2U 14000 to 16000 - Transmit transducer depth re water level at time of ping in cm 2U 0 to 65536 1
+Data Description Format Valid range Note Number of bytes in datagram 4U - - Start identifier = STX (Always 02h) 1U - - Type of datagram = D(epth data) (Always 44h) 1U - - EM model number (Example: EM 3000 = 3000) 2U - 4 Date = year10000 + month100 + day (Example: Feb 26, 1995 = 19950226) 4U - - Time since midnight in milliseconds (Example: 08:12:51.234 = 29570234) 4U 0 to 86399999 - Ping counter (sequential counter) 2U 0 to 65535 - System serial number 2U 100 - - Heading of vessel in 0.01° 2U 0 to 35999 - Sound speed at transducer in dm/s 2U 14000 to 16000 -